suzano-digital/suzano-digital/test.md

-**Closing Remarks**
+## Closing Remarks

-Use the programming language of your choice
+- Use the programming language of your choice .
+(But we love Python, just a tip , i'm kidding it's up to you:D)
-Use the libraries that are already built to make your work easier (remember in the end of the day what is important is the job done)
+- Use the libraries that are already built to make your work easier (remember in the end of the day what is important is the job done)
-Use a database to store the data in tables format Seize this opportunity to demonstrate your skills in some data pipeline orchestration framework and containerization technology!
+- Use a database to store the data in tables format

+**Seize this opportunity to demonstrate your skills in some data pipeline orchestration framework, containerization and cloud computing technology!**

 Store your code in your Github account make it **private**